-Amy Adams returns to National's front bench but the fate of Simon Bridges remains unclear
+National leader Todd Muller's new caucus: Amy Adams returns, Simon Bridges' fate unclear

 • National Leader Todd Muller takes over small businesses portfolio – sees it as a major focus

-New leader Todd Muller said this afternoon Bridges was still deciding his next step.
+Muller said this afternoon that Bridges was still deciding his next step.

 "Should he wish to continue serving as an MP, he would be in shadow Cabinet."

+The party's list rankings for the election will not be unveiled today but Adams would be ranked number three, Muller said.

-Muller told reporters his focus as leader was New Zealand's economic recovery.
+The new National leader told reporters his focus was New Zealand's economic recovery.

 This was the toughest economic period in living memory for many and he said Labour was not right for the Covid-19 response.

-He said his caucus was "bursting with talent".
+Muller said his caucus was "bursting with talent".

 Muller this afternoon announced his shadow Cabinet – a list of which MPs were looking after which portfolios.